alexcpn/alexcpn.github.io/html/NN/ml/5_backpropogation_matrix_calculus.md

 &nbsp;

-### Summary of Backpropagation Equations in terms of say Numpy
+### Summary of Backpropagation Equations in Terms of Numpy

 Here is how these equations translate to Python code using NumPy, assuming standard column vectors (shape `(N, 1)`).